How to Fix Freezer Not Freezing on GE GSS25GYPFS (Side-by-Side)

 • Refrigerator side is also warming, suggesting a shared airflow problem

-The most common root cause on the GE GSS25GYPFS is a failed defrost system — either a burned-out defrost heater or a defective defrost thermostat — which allows frost to block the evaporator coils and choke off cold airflow to both compartments.
+From my experience, the most common root cause on the GE GSS25GYPFS is a failed defrost system — either a burned-out defrost heater or a defective defrost thermostat — which allows frost to block the evaporator coils and choke off cold airflow to both compartments.

 Safety First